 About our Mock Newbery Program:

 Throughout the fall, we are inviting youth in grades 4-8 to join us twice per month to discuss this year’s Newbery finalists.
 Library staff will facilitate the sessions along with Nancy Baumann, a local educator and previous Newbery committee member.
-This is the third year that the library has offered this unique book club opportunity and we hope that you will consider signing up.
+This is the fourth year that the library has offered this unique book club opportunity, and we hope that you will consider signing up.

 How to get involved:

 Sessions will be held from 4:30-5:30 p.m. at the Columbia Public Library on the following Wednesdays: September 9 and 23, October 7 and 21, November 4 and 18 and December 2 and 16.
 Registration begins Tuesday, September 1.
 To sign-up, please call (573) 443-3161.
 Continue reading